MohammedKamle/beeKeeper_cucumber/README.md

 # beeKeeper_cucumber
-To run the tests, hit mvn test in thee terminal
+* To run the test, hit "mvn test"